 2. The Japanese Page

-The Japanese Page is a popular website that offers various resources and lessons for learning Japanese, including a podcast series.
+The Japanese Page is a popular website offering a variety of resources and lessons for learning Japanese, including a podcast series.
 Clay and Yumi Boutwell, experienced Japanese language teachers, host TJP.

-The podcast covers many Japanese language and culture topics like grammar, vocabulary, pronunciation, and reading and writing skills.
+The podcast covers many topics in Japanese language and culture, including grammar, vocabulary, pronunciation, and reading and writing skills.
 The hosts use a mix of English and Japanese in their lessons, making them accessible for learners of all levels.

 3. JLPT Boot Camp